 Change of Particulars

-13. How would I know whether my payment has been accepted?
+12. How would I know whether my payment has been accepted?

 A receipt will be displayed when your payment details have been successfully transmitted.
 Applicants are advised to print a copy of this receipt for reference.

-14. It says that payment has to be made online prior to submission of registration by VISA, Mastercard credit/debit cards, American Express Card (AMEX) or Internet Banking (Citibank, DBS/POSB or UOB).
+13. It says that payment has to be made online prior to submission of registration by VISA, Mastercard credit/debit cards, American Express Card (AMEX) or Internet Banking (Citibank, DBS/POSB or UOB).
 How and where can I do that?
 In another application?
 I have a POSB Card.
 Can I use that to make payment?

-No. Payment has to be made via VISA, Mastercard credit/debit cards, American Express Card (AMEX) or Internet Banking (Citibank, DBS/POSB or UOB) during submission of application via iC Online before the registration can be successfully completed.
+No. Payment has to be made via VISA, MasterCard credit/debit cards, American Express Card (AMEX) or Internet Banking (Citibank, DBS/POSB or UOB) during submission of application via the e-service before the application can be successfully completed.

-16. Can I pay the NRIC re-registration/replacement fee at the time of collection?
+15. Can I pay the NRIC re-registration/replacement fee at the time of collection?
 If no, why not?